-If you have diabetes and are wondering which cooking oil is good for diabetes in India, here are some of the best options available:
+If you have diabetes and are wondering which oil is best for diabetes, here are some of the best oil for diabetes available:

 With a ratio of 1:1 for Omega-3 to Omega-6 fatty acids, macadamia nut oil is one of the best options for people with diabetes.
 It contains high amounts of oleic acid, has a high smoking point, and has a longer shelf-life.
 It has a pleasant, mild buttery flavour and can be used in all forms of cooking, other than frying and high-heat grilling.
 However, it can be rather expensive and is not widely available in India.
-If you can find macadamia nut oil, you must add it to your diet.
+If you can find macadamia nut oil, its is one of the best diabetes oil & you must add it to your diet.

 Olive oil is one of the most nutritious oils with a high concentration of oleic acid and antioxidants.
 It is rich in polyphenols, and therefore serves as an anti-inflammatory agent.
 It is heat-friendly and contains an antioxidant called tyrosol, which works as a therapeutic agent for people living with diabetes, since it helps improve insulin resistance.
 It increases high-density lipoprotein (HDL) cholesterol in the body and helps manage blood pressure as well.
 It is readily available everywhere.